huggingface/blog/evaluating-mmlu-leaderboard.md

 We can see that for the same dataset, both absolute scores and model rankings (see the first figure) are very sensitive to the evaluation method we decide to use.

-Let's say you trained yourself a perfect reproduction of the LLaMA 65B model and evaluated it with the harness (score 0.488, see above).
-You now comparing it to the published number (evaluated on the original MMLU implementation so with a score 0.637).
-With such a 30% difference in score you're probably thinking: "Oh gpsh, I have completly messed up my training 😱".
+Let's say you've trained yourself a perfect reproduction of the LLaMA 65B model and evaluated it with the harness (score 0.488, see above).
+You're now comparing it to the published number (evaluated on the original MMLU implementation so with a score 0.637).
+With such a 30% difference in score you're probably thinking: "Oh gosh, I have completly messed up my training 😱".
 But nothing could be further from the truth, these are just numbers which are not at all comparable even if they're both labelled as "MMLU score" (and evaluated on the very same MMLU dataset).

 Now, is there a "best way" to evaluate a model among all the ones we've seen?
 It's a tricky question.
 Different models may far differently when evaluated one way or another as we see above when the rankings change.
 To keep some fairness, one may be tempted to select an implementation where the average score for all tested models is the highest so that we "unlock" as much capabilities as possible from the models, in our case the loglikelihood option of the original implmentation.
 But as we saw above, using the loglikelihood is also giving some indications to the model in some way by restricting the scope of possible answers and thus is helping the less powerful models maybe too much.